beliefspacestudio/rpsls/README.md

 This is easy to implement using `switch` as we only have five numbers to `case`

-However we could also do this...
+However we could also do this (11 is a prime number)...

     Outcome = 11 % (11 % (playermove + computer move))